ZupIT/beagle-docs/content/en/android/tutorials/adding-beagle-to-a-part-of-a-native-screen/adding-a-declarative-beagle-component.md

 ```
 ## Step 2: Create a declarative component

-To create a Beagle declarative component on Android, we'll use a Container \(a Beagle component that groups other components\).
-It can be declared as a variable or as a function that returns a container.
-In this example, it was configured as a function return:
+Use a Container \(a Beagle component that groups other components\), it can be declared as a variable or as a function that returns a container.
+In this example, the configuration is as a function return:

 ```text